leeborkman/driver-knowledge-test/README.md

 The page/app was a simulation of the mainframe application, with a dedicated touchscreen interface, that was used in NSW Motor Registries to administer the actual test.

-This version fom 1999 was written by Lee Borkman in pure JavaScript.
+This 1999 app was written by Lee Borkman in pure JavaScript.
 It's essentially a Single Page Application using 100% images in a fixed layout to implement the test interface, and replicating the substantial business logic used in the real test.

-This 1999 JavaScript app does start up and run in modern browsers, so here it is, an historical curiosity at very least.
+This 1999 JavaScript app does start up and run in modern browsers, so here it is, an historical curiosity if nothing more.

 To run the app, simply open "ddkt.htm" in  a browser, and click "Run the Demonstration Test"